Kissimmee

 Explore Kissimmee Real Estate

-Part of the appeal of Kissimmee is that it offers a great location, and a number of different neighborhoods, ideal for any homebuyer.
+Part of the appeal of Kissimmee is that it offers a great location and a number of different neighborhoods, ideal for any homebuyer.
 The real estate market in Kissimmee is considered to be a more affordable option to big-city Orlando, and is made up of single-family homes, condos, townhomes, and luxury estates.

 Much like price point, home styles in this city vary greatly.
 From traditional bungalows to two-story Mediterranean or Ranch style homes, there’s something for every taste.
 Smaller, older bungalows built in the 50s and 60s tend to be listed at more competitive prices, whilst single-family homes for sale (found in the city’s newer residential areas) start at higher price points.
 The latter properties do often come equipped with modern interiors and upgrades, generous square footage, and several garage/parking spaces.